Kikoku/web-integration-api-docs/source/includes/_jwt.md

 ### Validating the JWT

-Once you have a valid JWT, you can validate it with the sample application:
+Once you have a valid JWT, you can validate it with the sample application.
+The JWT is guaranteed to be url-safe.
 ```
-# The JWT is guaranteed to be url-safe
 curl -v localhost:8080/jwt/validate/<jwt>
 ```